Eckohaus/Angular_Momentum_Reaction_Engine/Functions/Notation.md

 # Toolsets

-Non-Commercial Licence

-For the common good {The individual}.
-The raw equations are provided without charge, and are fully useable without restriction.
-The forecasting tools are established within both Googlesheet and XLS format.
-It will take some backengineering no doubt.
-To capture and understand the mechanics.
+# The Lambda Base Equation

+The components of this field equation;

+* Differential {the value between two number sets}
+* Power ratio {1.14}

+The equation applied generates forecasted levels of ;

+* Amplitude {End Value}
+* Direction {Negative or Positive}

-The aim is simplicity when in calculation, and precision in forecast.
+The aim here is simplicity when in calculation.
+And precision in forecast.

 So whether your { UNIT_OF_ENERGY } be a ;

 * Product
 * Pixel or
 * Cell

-You will only need the original numeric.
-In order to calculate the differential and the end state of the original value.
+You will only need two data points,  To generate the statistical outlook.
-So value A, will close at value B.

 And if you care about the mechanism's.
-Notation will unfold ... {IT'S A WIP}
+Notation will slowly unfold ... {it's a work in progress}